+2:00 pm-3:00 pm

-Using Traditional and Social Media to Lift Your Profile and Advocate for Your Clients
+Using Traditional and Social

+Media to Lift Your Profile and

+Advocate for Your Clients

-The political climate is constantly changing, and the impact of these changes on immigration law means that practitioners must always search for new and better ways to represent their clients and be successful.
+The political climate is constantly changing, and the impact of these changes on immigration law means that practitioners must always search for new and better wavs to represent their clients and be successful.
 Working with reporters, getting your name in print, and amplifying your work on social media are just some of the ways to do this.
-Panelists will advise on how to work with traditional media and build your online presence through social media platforms to raise your profile and better advocate for your clients.
+Panelists will advise on how to work with traditional media and build your online presence through social media platforms to raise your profile and better advocate for vour clients.

-- How does traditional and social media engagement help you? - Using the press to your advantage - o How does AILA work with reporters? - o How do you engage with reporters and get their attention? - Leveraging your expertise through opinion pieces - o What resources does AILA have to make this easy? - How can you leverage video? - What are the differences in how platforms treat video?
+- How does traditional and social media engagement help you? - How to use the press to your advantage - How does AILA work with reporters? - How do you engage with reporters and get their attention? - Leveraging your expertise through opinion pieces - What resources does AILA have to make this easy? - How can you leverage video? - What are the differences in how platforms treat video?